rsenna/kakfa-diff-dotnetcore/README.md

 Purpose was just show the benefits of having a CQRS-like system over a distributed event log (provided here by Kafka, but it could also be
 Azure Even Hub, for instance).

+Quick explanation: POSTS are processed and sent to a Kafka Topic, by the Publisher module.
+Later, the Subscriber module will load those messages, and "compose" the diff.
+You can send as much "left" or "right" messages you want in a same ID: the diff will eventually be done using the most current versions of each side.

+The result diff will be stored in a [LiteDB](https://github.com/mbdavid/LiteDB) instance.

+Be aware that a Kafka topic works "kind of" a message queue, with two main differences:
+1) Kafka does guarantee absolute ordering, in a way that conventional MQ systems are not able to;
+2) Kafka topics are persistent and durable: it can be configured to NEVER consume any messages, without penalty (Kafka was actually build with this particular usecase in mind).

+Both features are being used in this implementation.
+That means that the LiteDB instance can even be lost: if the Kafka topic is intact, we will be able to reconstruct the final state of the database.

+Kafka topic are also elastic: we can add other nodes if needed.
+That means we can scale our application horizontally if needed.

-It is also a not-bad example of the advantages of NancyFX over other .NET REST libraries.
+This is also a not-bad example of the advantages of NancyFX over other .NET REST libraries.
 Self-hosting, simpler code, ease of testing are just some of them.
 NancyFX Testing is also quite nice, but unfortunatelly I'm not using it here (yet).